douglaz/oxivault/examples/nrf52840_demo/README.md

-# nRF52840 IronVault Demo
+# nRF52840 OxiVault Demo

-This example demonstrates running IronVault on an nRF52840 development board.
+This example demonstrates running OxiVault on an nRF52840 development board.

 ## Hardware Requirements